Loading...

 1.11 Uniform Policy

-TBS: The required uniform is as follows: Employees can wear khaki, gray or black; pants, shorts, skirts, or capri pants in good condition (no denim material, spandex, sweat pant material, velour material, wind pants; not stained, spotted or torn).
-Employees must wear a polo shirt or a collared button-down dress shirt (ironed) with TBS logo embroidered on the chest.
-Employees are permitted to wear solid white, black or gray shirts under their TBS polos.
-Staff may also wear a TBS logo jacket or TBS logo sweater over their TBS logo polo.
-These items may be purchased from TBS.
-Anything, besides pants, shorts, skirts or capri pants worn in the classroom must have TBS logo.
-While working in the kitchen, staff are required to completely contain their hair by wearing an approved head covering.
+Personal appearance, proper hygiene and appropriate attire are important to our work practices.
+The required uniform is as follows: Employees can wear solid khaki, gray or black; pants, shorts, skirts, or capri pants in good condition (no denim material, sweatpants material, velour material, or thin material; not stained, spotted, wrinkled or worn/torn).
+Employees must wear Barrington School uniform top with logo embroidered on the chest.
+Employees are permitted to wear solid white, black or gray shirts under their Barrington School uniform.
+Staff may also wear an approved Barrington School logo jacket or Barrington School logo sweater over their Barrington School logo polo.
+These items may be purchased from Barrington School.
+Anything, besides pants, shorts, skirts or capri pants worn in the classroom must have Barrington School logo.
+While working in the kitchen, staff are required to completely contain their hair by wearing an approved head/facial hair covering consisting of a Barrington logo ball cap, chef hat or hairnet.
+All employees are required to wear a Barrington School name tag while clocked in, except for staff counted in ratio in the young infant room, whose name tags are to be posted in a visible location in the classroom.

-Inappropriate dress includes but is not limited to: wind pants, scrubs, sweatpants/leggings, short-shorts/skirts (shorts/skirts may not be more than 4 inches above the knee or fingertip length), halter tops or midriff tops, inappropriate sizing in clothing, lettered T-shirts advertising commercial products, hats of any kind (kitchen staff is required to wear The Company approved head covering based on the board of health rules) and flip flops or sandals with open toes without a back strap (must be able to run in shoes).
+Inappropriate attire includes but is not limited to: wind pants, scrubs, sweatpants, short shorts/skirts (shorts/skirts may not be more than 4 inches above the knee or fingertip length), halter tops or midriff tops, inappropriate sizing in clothing, lettered T-shirts advertising commercial products, hats of any kind (except that kitchen staff are required to wear Barrington School approved head covering based on the board of health rules) and shoes that hinder the ability to run.
 All tattoos must be appropriate and may not contain the following: religion, flags, profanity, or violence.
-Any tattoos containing religion, flags, profanity, or violence must always remain covered.
+Any tattoos containing flags, profanity, or violence must always remain covered.
 The administrator will determine appropriate dress.
-All employees are required to wear your company name tag give to you during orientation.
-If a Jelly Bean Junction employee is out of uniform, they will receive ½ point and must correct the uniform.
-If a Barrington School employee is out of uniform, they must correct the uniform and the violation will be documented on their quarterly evaluation.
+If a Barrington School employee is out of uniform, they must correct the uniform, and the violation will be documented.

 1.12 Management Uniform Policy

 Personal appearance, proper hygiene and appropriate attire are important to our work practices.
+Management is permitted to wear jeans with a professional top on Fridays.
+Jeans cannot be torn, tattered, stained, etc.

 1.13 Information Technology